Tom Burke (Irish revolutionary and sportsman): Referee work

-Starting in 1924, Thomas Burke refereed four Leinster Football Finals in a row.
-In 1928, he refereed the Railway Cup final in March, the 1928 final of the Tailteann Games between Ireland and the United States in August, and the All-Ireland Senior Football Championship semi-final between Sligo and Cavan.
+Starting in 1924, Thomas Burke refereed four consecutive Leinster Senior Football Championship (SFC) finals.
+In 1928, he refereed the Railway Cup final in March, the 1928 final of the Tailteann Games between Ireland and the United States in August, and the All-Ireland SFC semi-final between Sligo and Cavan.
 That same August, Burke refereed the most important match of his career - the 1928 All-Ireland Senior Football Championship final between Kildare and Cavan.
 This match was the first final where the Sam Maguire Cup was awarded to the victors, in this case to Kildare.

 Death

 Thomas Burke died on 26 August 1967 at the age of 73 in Drogheda.